First Holy Communion

 The First Holy Communion preparation programme is a year-long programme for children aged 8 and above (and in Year 3 or above) in Catholic Schools.

-Children who are not in Catholic school (or have not attended Catholic school in the UK in the preceding year) must first complete the Walk With Me programme before applying for First Holy Communion preparation.
+Children who are not in Catholic school (or have not attended one full year in Catholic school here in the UK ), must first complete the Walk With Me programme before applying for First Holy Communion preparation.
 Please visit the Walk With Me page for further details.